A warming Beef and Red Wine Casserole that’s rich and comforting. Perfect with creamy mash on a cold, dark evening. The ultimate easy winter warmer.

-I don’t hate it, but I wouldn’t choose to by myself a bottle to drink.
+I don’t hate it, but I wouldn’t choose to buy myself a bottle to drink.
 So, really I know absolutely nothing about it.
 I got this pretty cool bottle from Aldi for £3.99.

 Freezing a Beef Casserole

 Personally, I try not to freeze a casserole.
 When you thaw and reheat, cells break down.
-In something slow

 What Should You Serve Beef Casserole With?